 Once coated, the material is placed in a curing oven.
 This provides heat which causes the powder to bond together and adhere to the base material without the need for an electrical charge.
 UV light may also be used in addition to, or in place of, curing ovens.

 Another method of applying a powder coating is through the use of a fluidized bed.
 For this process, the base material is heated and then submerged into a container filled with the powder coating material.
-After being submerged, the coated part and potentially subjected to post-curing, depending on the type of base and coating material.
+After being submerged, the coated part is potentially subjected to post-curing, depending on the type of base and coating material.

 What Are The Types of Powder Coating?